 Hip-hop superstar Drake’s 5 minute 12 second music video Toosie Slide is a sad boy meditation on soulless rooms and lifeless splendour.
 Released on 3 April, it became one of the most provocative and controversial visual commentaries on the Covid-19 pandemic.
 Low-key and minimalist, the music video follows Drake, sporting a black face mask and gloves, through his spectacular 50,000-square-foot, $100 million Toronto estate.
 Drake’s home is so opulent and lavish that it has its own nickname: The Embassy.
 As he wanders through the grandiloquent rooms and spaces, Drake performs dance moves inspired by TikTok, the social networking app that allows users to share short music and lipsync videos.

 Toosie Slide, produced by Turkish-Swiss beatmaker OZ, is hi-hat-heavy midtempo trap with a catchy hook: “I'm a show you how to get it / It go, right foot up, left foot slide / Left foot up, right foot slide / Basically, I'm saying either way, we 'bout to slide, ayy.”
-The song follows in the footsteps of a long history of black social dance music, including novelties like the 1920s black bottom and the 2000s era wobble.
+The song follows in the footsteps of a long history of Black social dance music, including novelties like the 1920s black bottom and the 2000s era wobble.
 But Toosie Slide shares DNA with more childlike and simplistic participation dances that feature movement instruction, including the Hokey Pokey and DJ Casper’s summer 2000 Cha Cha Slide.
-Almost anyone with a modicum of rhythm who is free from mobility issues can do the Toosie Slide—even octogenarian actor Anthony Hopkins, whose amusing quarantine response video went viral.https://www.tiktok.com/@anthonyhopkins
+Almost anyone with a modicum of rhythm who is free from mobility issues can do the Toosie Slide—including octogenarian actor Anthony Hopkins, whose amusing quarantine response video went viral.https://www.tiktok.com/@anthonyhopkins

 The Toosie Slide video, directed by Theo Skudra, has a fascinating story.
 Drake initially presented the verse and hook to hip-hop dancer and Instagram influencer Toosie, after whom the song is named.
 He asked Toosie to devise a choregraphed dance that might find viral success on the platform TikTok.
 Toosie, along with dancers Hiii Key and Ayo & Teo, filmed themselves dancing to the track, and then sent the footage to Drake.https://www.instagram.com/p/B-VWEyqpjQ8/ Toosie and co’s TikTok video snippet, released days before Drake’s song/video, went viral across several social media platforms.
 Most Drake fans first heard the song by way of those TikTok and Instagram snippets, not through traditional radio or streaming platforms, and many people created their own viral response videos before the song was officially released.
 New York Times pop critic Jon Caramanica addressed the calculated roots of Toosie Slide, calling it “marketing stratagem first, song second.”
 The marketing worked: Toosie Slide debuted at number one on the US Billboard Hot 100 chart.